amandafrench/amandafrenchdotnet/wp-content/plugins/shortpixel-adaptive-images/readme.txt

     add_filter('shortpixel/ai/customRules', 'my_function');

-The function will receive an array and should append to that array elements with the following structure: ['tagName', 'attrToBeChecked', 'classFilter', 'attributeFilter', false(reserved), 'attributeValueFilter', isEager(bool)].
-Starting 3.0, you can also append ShortPixel\AI\TagRule instances, like this:
+The function is given an array and should append to that array elements with the following structure: ['tagName', 'attrToBeChecked', 'classFilter', 'attributeFilter', false(reserved), 'attributeValueFilter', isEager(bool)].
+As of version 3.0, you can also append ShortPixel\AI\TagRule instances, something like this.
-A real-life example for custom image attributes, a custom srcset and a custom JSON data attribute:
+A real-world example of custom image attributes, a custom srcset, and a custom JSON data attribute:

 `add_filter('shortpixel/ai/customRules', 'spai_to_iconic');
 function spai_to_iconic($regexItems) {